sinapradip/sinapradip/README.md

 - 💞️ I’m looking to collaborate on business ideas and projects.
 <div>

-I am frustrated when your code doesn't work as I expected. : ( But later on, when I finally fix it and it works, the happiness is overwhelming :)
+I feel frustrated when my code doesn't work as I expected :( But later on, when I finally fix it and it works, the happiness is overwhelming :)

 <!---